 Sudocrem Antiseptic Healing Cream (£4) has saved my skin on many, many occasions.
 Its rich, zinc-packed formula makes for a great anti-inflammatory skin soother.
 I slather it on when my skin is feeling dry, sensitive or if I'm struggling with breakouts, and it never fails to do the trick.
 If you apply it overnight as a mask, you'll see results as soon as you wake.
 I also love Maybelline Baby Lips Lip Balm (£3).
 I can create a whole look armed with it!
 I dab it onto my eyelids, my cheeks and my lips for an all over flush.

-My favourite shade is Pink Shock.
+My favorite shade is Pink Shock.
 It's the dream.

 I carry a tube of Boots Dermacare Hydrocortisone 1% Ointment (£4) everywhere; my reactive skin can flare up into an itchy rash at the most inopportune moments, and hydrocortisone is the one thing that will settle allergic reactions and eczema flare-ups fast.
 You must never use this liberally and for longer than a few days, as it will thin your skin in the long run.
 But for facial emergencies, it's the best.

-During the summer I swear by tweaking my brow colour with Jolen Crème Bleach (£5).
+During the summer I swear by tweaking my brow color with Jolen Crème Bleach (£5).
 It's the fastest way to a sun-kissed face.

 And the Invisibobble (£4) is genius.
 There is one either in my hair or wrapped round my wrist at all times.